 The surname Braize was first found in Somerset.
 However, one of the first record of the family was found in the Hundredorum Rolls of 1273 as Richard de Brazur in Shropshire.

 Early History of the Braize family

-Another 317 words (23 lines of text) covering the years 132 and 1327 are included under the topic Early Braize History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Braize research.
+Another 84 words (6 lines of text) covering the years 132 and 1327 are included under the topic Early Braize History in all our PDF Extended History products and printed products wherever possible.

 Braize Spelling Variations